 - Discovery of AUSF/UDM in the separate entity can be supported by cross network service discovery and registration procedure as specified in TS 23.502 [6] clause 4.17.5 where Home PLMN is replaced by the separate entity.
 In order to facilitate selection of the separate entity owning the subscription (i.e. AUSF, UDM in the Home SNPN), the SUPI/SUCI provided by the UE contains a Home Network Identifier.
 When the SUPI type is an IMSI, the Home Network Identifier should comprise of PLMN ID + NID that points to the external entity; if SUPI is a Network Specific Identifier, the domain name corresponds to the realm part and the realm should identify the external entity.

-- It is recommended to enhance Nudm, Nausf, Namf and Nsmf services to support access to an SNPN using credentials from a separate entity that has UDM and AUSF, with the limitation that Session Management procedures are only supported for PDU Sessions terminating in the SNPN.
+- It is recommended to enhance Nudm, Nausf, Namf and Nsmf services to support access to an SNPN using credentials from a separate entity that has UDM and AUSF, including the scenarios with the Session Management procedures supported for PDU Sessions terminating in the SNPN and when they terminate in the separate entity.

 8.1.7 Conclusions for update of Separate entity controlled prioritized list of preferred SNPNs